-Requesting your I-20
+Requesting my I-20

 If you have any questions about the process, please email firstname.lastname@example.org

-The consulate officer will ask you questions to determine your intent to return home and to prove that you have adequate funds.
-Answer truthfully only the questions asked to you, and be sure to bring original documents.
-Remember, only you can convince the U.S. Consulate that you should be issued a student visa.
+- At your appointment, the Consulate officer will ask you questions to determine your intent to return home and prove that you have adequate funding for your degree program.
+Be prepared to answer the questions they ask honestly and directly, especially those regarding your reasons for studying at RMU, and any questions regarding previous travel or study in the U.S. Remember, only you can convince the U.S. Consulate that you should be issued a student visa.

-- I-20 Form or DS-2019
+- Signed I-20

 - RMU Acceptance Letter

-- Any other document the consulate requests
+- Any other documents the Consulate requests

 For more information about the process, please visit this page.